 I first heard about Grandma Gatewood several months ago on Sharon King’s blog, Midlife Moments.
-Emma Gatewood, better known as Grandma Gatewood, was the first woman to thru-hike the entire length of the Appalachian Trail (AT), alone, in one continous journey.
-In 1955, at the age of 67, she hiked 2,050 miles wearing canvas shoes and carrying a small sack of sparse supplies over her shoulder.
-I immediately had to know more about this remarkable story and so began my journey down into the Grandma Gatewood rabbit hole.
+Emma Gatewood, better known as Grandma Gatewood, was the first woman to thru-hike the entire length of the Appalachian Trail (AT), alone, in one continuous journey.

 A little internet research revealed some basic background information about the remarkable woman who came to be known as Grandma Gatewood.
 Emma Gatewood was born in Ohio in 1887, one of 15 children.
 She was married at the age of 19 to PC Gatewood and had 11 children of her own.